shashankamallela/shashanka-mallela/README.md

 3. Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)

 Day 9

 1. Implement a C Program for AVL tree and perform Insertion and Deletion of Nodes

+Day 10

+1. Implement a C Program for Red Black tree and perform Insertion and Deletion of Nodes
+2. Implement a C Program for Splay tree tree and perform Insertion and Deletion of Nodes